jnstockley/AddressBookCLI/README.md

    I have uploaded a very early verision of address book version 2.0!
 Please expect bugs and report them here on the issues tab!

 Mini Update #4!!
    I have uploaded a new version which has bug fixes and improvements!
 Below is a list of the major changes in this new version!
-More to come!!
+More to come!

-Mini Update #5!!
-   I have uploaded a zip file containing a new jar file and a csv file.
-The csv file contains an encrypted login for you to play with.
-I have also re-done the save connections function to use salting.
-Please test this new file out!
    1. Fixed bug when getting address, occupations, people by a field that could have a space in it
    2. When getting address, occupation, or person by date or tiem field displayed format
    3. Added validation for getting by IDs and adding ID to people